focus000/cppprimer/ch13/README.md

 ## 练习 13.7

 In both cases, shallow copy will happen.
 All pointers point to the same address.
 The use_count changed the same as 13.3.

+## 练习 13.9

+The destructor is a member function with the name of the class prefixed by a tilde(~).

+As with the copy constructor and the copy-assignment operator, for some classes, the synthesized destructor is defined to disallow objects of the type from being destoryed.
+Otherwise, the synthesized destructor has an empty function body.

+The compiler defines a synthesized destructor for any class that does not define its own destructor.

+## 练习 13.10

+When a StrBlob object destroyed, the use_count of the dynamic object will decrement.
+It will be freed if no shared_ptr to that dynamic object.

+When a StrBlobPter object is destroyed the object dynamically allocated will not be freed.